The Different Phyla

 o Bony fish have swim bladders, which help maintain buoyancy and allow the fish to float at different levels

-- The three orders are legless amphibians, the tailless amphibians, and the tailed amphibians.
+- The three orders are legless amphibians, the tailless

 - Amphibians have two lives.